BestReviews is reader-supported and may earn an affiliate commission. Details

 Crafted from wood and polished so that they won't scratch or dent.
 Set of 2 different sizes.
 Octagonal shape makes this model stand out.
-An excellent choice for for seasonal occasions and special events.
+An excellent choice for seasonal occasions and special events.

 Smaller than users expected, so be sure to check the dimensions.

-Each one of the 3 serving trays is divided into multiple sections for items such as crackers, cheese, or dip.
+Each of the 3 serving trays is divided into multiple sections for items such as crackers, cheese, or dip.
 Dishwasher-safe.
 Made with BPA-free and shatterproof plastic.

 Plastic can stain and possibly break with hot food.

 Use individual platters for smaller servings or all together for larger parties.
 Each platter is a different size, allowing for versatile organization options.
 Ceramic construction is microwave- and dishwasher-safe.

 Can chip easily, so users must handle them carefully.

 Two-platter set includes 1 14-inch round and 1 18 x 13.5-inch oval platter.
 Oval platter is large enough to serve most turkeys.
 Made of shatter-resistant melamine thick enough to hold heavier foods.
 Dishwasher-safe.

 Melamine may overheat and transfer chemicals to food if microwaved.

 Completely collapses down which makes it easy to store when it isn't in use.
 When it is fully expanded, our trials found that it can hold a lot of food.
 Dishwasher safe.
 The lid snaps in place which helps for transporting a variety of items.
 Includes a dedicated deviled egg tray.